-In His amazing grace God simplifies His wisdom.
-God makes Himself knowable through His Word.
+In His grace, God has simplified His wisdom.
+He's made Himself knowable through His Word.

-God has taken His unbounded, limitless knowledge and wisdom, and dressed it in the straight-jacket of finite language and limited logic.
+God has taken His unbounded, limitless knowledge and wisdom and dressed it in the straight-jacket of finite language and limited logic.
 The passage I quoted earlier, Deuteronomy 29:29, concludes, "The secret things belong to the LORD... but those things which are revealed belong to us and to our children forever..."

-God's wisdom is not only "unsearchable", but also "unfathomable."
+God's wisdom is not only "unsearchable," but also "unfathomable."
 The Greek word means "untraceable."

 The steps God takes - the logic He uses - the grids through which He analyzes situations - don't always show up on our radar!
-The TSA scanners at the airport can detect an array of items, but not the Holy Spirit.
+The TSA scanners at the airport can detect an array of items but not the Holy Spirit.